 12.3.
 Completeness

-The sport trade statistics are derived from the EU trade statistics which are based on the EU legislation which is directly applicable in the Member States.
+The sporting trade statistics are derived from the EU trade statistics, based on the EU legislation which is directly applicable in the Member States.
 In particular, the legislation includes a clear and precise list of all the statistical variables to be provided by the Member States to Eurostat.
 All the mandatory variables are provided by all the Member States.

-EU trade in sport goods statistics are based on the Intrastat system for the intra-EU trade and on the customs clearance system for the extra-EU trade.
+Statistics on EU trade in sporting goods are based on the Intrastat system for the intra-EU trade and on the customs clearance system for the extra-EU trade.
 Thus, international trade in sporting goods statistics are not affected by errors specifically applicable to sample surveys.

 Comparability of external trade data of sport goods over time depends on data source used.
 When data collected fluctuates because of changes in the way of collecting them or due to revisions in classification, Eurostat identifies these changes by flagging the data as a "break in series".